glubsy/clipfdb/README.md

 Files which have been found in the databases will be either printed to terminal (if started from one and config option is active) or/and simply display as a notification through your notification server (dunst, xfce4-notifyd, etc.) with optional sound effect.

+Note: config file is the same one as clipster (for now) in ~/.config/clipster/clipster.ini

 # Dependencies